Destry Rides Again - 1939

 In 1939, Marlene Dietrich was in the box-office doghouse in Hollywood*, having made a string of money-losing films, and Jimmy Stewart was on the rise having become conspicuous as a male star up against stiff competition from the likes of Cary Grant, Clark Gable, Errol Flynn and James Cagney, among other star names that dominated 1939, the year usually called "Hollywood's best."

-With Destry Rides Again, on the surface a tale fashioned along well-used western plot lines with saloons (and saloon girls), funny town drunks, cattle herds that need to be moved around, and put-upon townspeople up against local corruption and random murder.
-The first difference that shows up amid the sameness is Stewart's completely unexpected deputy sheriff called into Bottleneck (the name of this western town) where everyone expects he'll be like his famous gun-toting sheriff father.
+With Destry Rides Again, on the surface a tale fashioned along well-used western plot lines with saloons (and saloon girls), funny town drunks, cattle herds that need to be moved here and there, and put-upon townspeople up against local corruption and random murder.
+The first difference that shows up in Destry Rides Again amid the western movie sameness is Stewart's unexpected deputy sheriff called into Bottleneck (the name of the town) where everyone expects he'll be like his famous gun-toting sheriff father.
 Instead, inconceivably, he shows up without weapons and when asked about it, intones that "he doesn't believe in them."

 Not that he can't handle a gun.
-When pressured to demonstrate he isn't to be taken lightly, he lazily shoots the small decorative knobs off a distant wooden sign, and when really pressured he's an ace marksman up against bad men, but in general he tries to bring law and order to Bottleneck by using strictly judicial methods.
+When pressured to demonstrate he isn't to be taken lightly, he lazily shoots the small decorative knobs off a distant wooden sign, and when really pressured he's an ace marksman, but in general he tries to bring law and order to Bottleneck by using strictly judicial and jocular methods.
 This brightens the face of the local criminal leader (Brian Donlevy) because he's got the local mayor and chief magistrate (Samuel S. Hinds) in his pocket and the last thing he wants is a regular, gun-slinging hero in town.

-Besides the guns eschewed by our unusual hero, there's another subversion of the genre in that we do get a more typical western hero inserted into the proceedings, rancher Jack Tyndall (played by a somewhat more understated than usual Jack Carson) who is full of righteous indignation at the unethical proceedings of the town and is more than eager to solve everything with gunfire like a proper movie cowboy.
-The only problem is that he's not exactly too bright and Stewart's Deputy keeps moving him around like a piece on a checkerboard to prevent what would otherwise be inevitable mayhem.
-Eventually Tyndale gets his moment of action, and then he promptly ends up standing in the local jail, complaining.
-Inexplicably in this movie, Tyndall having gunned down a man in a previous scene, this isn't mentioned at all once he's in the can, and the only legal trouble Tyndall faces is for not having paid up a fee to transport cattle over contested grazing land.
+Besides the guns eschewed by our unusual hero, there's another subversion of the genre is that we do get a typical western hero inserted into the proceedings, rancher Jack Tyndall (played by a somewhat more understated than usual Jack Carson) who is full of righteous indignation at the unethical proceedings of the town and is more than eager to solve everything with gunfire like a proper movie cowboy.
+The only problem is that he's not exactly too bright and Stewart's Deputy keeps moving him around like a piece on a checkerboard to prevent what would otherwise be inevitable bloodshed.
+When Tyndale gets his moment of action with a gun, he is promptly placed in the local jail.
+(Inexplicably, Tyndall having gunned down a man in a previous scene, this isn't mentioned at all once he's in the can, and the only legal trouble Tyndall faces is for not having paid up a fee to transport cattle over contested grazing land.
 This makes it look like, at least in the town of Bottleneck, manslaughter isn't even a misdemeanor).

 Since Frenchy has relinquished her lucky rabbits foot to Stewart (she is convinced he's not going to make it out of Bottleneck alive), we soon see where the director is leading all of this when the ladies of Bottleneck (at Frenchy's urging) take the whole matter of the town's badness into their own hands and charge into the middle of a gunfight between the good guys and bad guys, swinging rolling pins and farm implements, taking the original ladies-only brawl (between Una Merkel and Dietrich) near the start of the film and multiplying it by hundreds to end the story.

-A feeling of improvisation comes out of Stewart and Dietrich's screen moments, and there's a lot of funny side characters swept along once Destry Rides Again gets past establishing its western bona fides, starting off with an unexplained gun battle, a burst of action that eventually makes sense, later.
+A feeling of improvisation comes out of Stewart and Dietrich's screen moments, and there's a lot of funny side characters swept along once Destry Rides Again gets past establishing its western bona fides.

 Mischa Auer is listed in the IMDB credits as "Boris Callahan," however, most of his time on screen is trying to convince everyone he isn't "Callahan," who is actually the dead first husband of his dominating wife played by Una Merkel.
 Destry isn't just about the town of Bottleneck coming "clean," or about Frenchy (sort've) going through a rapid-fire reformation, but it's also about Boris getting enough courage to face down his wife.
 She keeps a picture of the dead first husband hanging on the wall and refers to husband number two (played by Mischa) with the same name of husband number one, Callahan.